superDuperCyberTechno/comploy/README.md

 Before you can use _comploy_ effectively, you need to execute it on a repository with no pending commits (IE: no staged files).
 You will be warned and denied execution if this requirement is not met.
 This is necessary since _comploy_ will not deploy any uncommitted, changed files.
 This forces us to provide the server with a complete codebase from the beginning.

 ### Uninstallation
-_comploy_ just one file.
+_comploy_ is just one file.
 Just delete _comploy_ from your project and it's gone.

 ### Usage
 Simply running _comploy_ will sync your project with the server, up to - but not including - files that have been added or changed since last commit.
 If you have a clean project (all files committed), it will sync everything.